ltang500/ltang500.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a second year PhD student in Electrical and Computer Engineering at Carnegie Mellon University, co-advised by Prof. Ken Mai and [Prof. Franz Franchetti](https://users.ece.cmu.edu/~franzf/).
+I am a third year PhD candidate in Electrical and Computer Engineering at Carnegie Mellon University, co-advised by Prof. Ken Mai and [Prof. Franz Franchetti](https://users.ece.cmu.edu/~franzf/).
 My research interests are broadly in VLSI design and algorithms for applications in digital signal processing and machine learning.

 Prior to CMU, I graduated from Cornell University with my BS in Electrical and Computer Engineering.
 During my undergrad I worked with Prof. Christoph Studer on novel methods for wireless localization.